nlesc-sherlock/shelly/README.md

-Create hadoop/spark cluster using Ambari and Ansible.
+Create hadoop/spark cluster using Ambari and Docker swarm with Ansible.

 # Prep